AI-knows-your-rights/CS224-TC/README.md

 - data/

+# Data

-The naming convention is data_all_<timestamp>. use the latest data_all_xxxxxxxx folder.
+The Data are downloaded to the data_all_<timestamp>, use the latest data_all_<timestamp> folder.
 For each company, there is a folder with the company name.

+## Website Scoring
-It contains a details.json with the website scoring.
+It contains a details.json with the website scoring, the domain and the url, etc.

+## Clause by Clause Rating
 Also it contains a service.html with the clause by clause rating.
 The servicve.html is converted to service.txt with the text content for easier reading.

+### TODO: convert the service.html into JSON format for easier processing.

+### TODO: Re-organize the data by rating and detect the clauses distribution.
+Similar T&C clauses shall receive similar rating, but maybe there are overlapping in the manually rated clauses.

+## T&C Documents
 There is also a documents folder with the downloaded documents.

 The original documents are in html format.
 Each document has a text version for easier reading.
 And then the text version is classified as a T&C or not by the facebook/bart model.